Classical Dirac particle I

 \subsection{Zitterbewegung}

 It was called by Schroedinger {\it zitterbewegung} to the trembling and high frequency motion of the electron.
 In this model it corresponds to the motion with torsion of the CC of the Dirac particle.
 Because the CM ${\bi q}$ is defined in terms of the CC by the expression (\ref{CMposicion}) then the trembling motion of the CC produces a small deviation of the CM trajectory without torsion in the free case, to a trajectory with some torsion under interaction, as depicted in the figure {\bf\ref{zitterQR}}, where we integrate the dynamical equations in a uniform magnetic field.
 We see that the CM trajectory has a small oscillation of the same frequency as the zitter motion of the CC, which implies a very small torsion of the CM trajectory.
 In the free case the trajectory of the CC is similar to this one but the trajectory of the CM is a straight line.
-In this example the CM spin forms an angle of $30^\circ$ with respect to the initial velocity of the CM ${\bi v}$.
+In this example the CM spin has the orientation $\theta=30^\circ$, $\phi=60^\circ$.